jsliang/sublime-pelican/README.md

 A plugin for [Pelican](http://getpelican.com/) integration to [Sublime Text 2](http://www.sublimetext.com/2).

+The plugin prepares metadata fields for you, with the ability to fill in date and slug fields automatically.

 ## Usage

 *   Type `Pelican` in Command Palette to view a list of available commands.
 *   Right click on a file being edit, and access the related commands under the **Pelican** item.

-## Features
+### SublimePelican Commands

-*   Smart article metadata generation
+*   Smart metadata fields generation

-    -   Prepare metadata fields for you when you create a new article

-        Commands available from the Command Palette as **Pelican: New Article (Markdown)** and **Pelican: New Article (reStructuredText)**
+    -   **Pelican: New Article (Markdown)** and **Pelican: New Article (reStructuredText)**

+        These commands prepare metadata fields for you when you create a new article.

         Metadata are generated according to your metadata template.
-        Refer to [Settings](#settings) for instructions on metadata template customization.
+        Refer to the [customizable metadata template](#customizable-metadata-template) section for instructions on metadata template customization.

+    -   **Pelican: Insert Metadata**

-    -   Insert metadata field to current article
+        This command inserts metadata field to current article

-        Command available from the Command Palette as  **Pelican: Insert Metadata**

         Metadata fields are inserted in the same order as your metadata template.
         Fields not listed in the metadata template are preserved too.

-    -   **Automatically generate article date** on metadata creation/insertion
-        -   Command available from the Command Palette as **Pelican: Update Article Date**
+    -   **Pelican: Update Article Date**

-    -   **Automatically generate article slug** from article title on save or on title change
+        This command updates the date metadata field to current date and time.

-        -   also available from the Command Palette as **Pelican: Update Slug using Title**
+    -   **Pelican: Update Slug using Title**

+        This command generates the slug field from article title.

 *   Customizable metadata template